kn-nt/learning-rust/webgl/triangle_drawing_texture/readme.md

 Q: how do i draw multiple things at the same time without having to re-upload?
 A: same as above - just need to switch between the textures, bind the right webgltexture, update the texture uniform, draw and repeat
+    - IMPORTANT, you need to set the active texture to TEXTURE0 and then bind texture